 When do Babies Start Talking?

 The development of speech and communication is a very complicated process.
 Communication is not just a baby’s ability to say words, but their ability to listen and comprehend words spoken to them.
-After all, babies vocabulary is formed by the words they hear spoken to them by their parents and care-givers.
+After all, babies’ vocabulary is formed by the words they hear spoken to them by their parents and care-givers.

 When do babies start hearing?

 So, the first question we need to ask is “when do babies start hearing?”
 The answer might surprise you.
-Babies actually begin to hear in utero before they even have ears!
-The complex structure of tubes that make up the inner ear are formed around 16 to 18 weeks and although the fetus does not yet have actual ears, the bones and tubes of the inner ear are connected by brain cells called neurons to the parts of the brain that interpret sound waves.
+Babies begin to hear in utero before they even have ears!
+The complex structure of tubes that make up the inner ear is formed around 16 to 18 weeks and although the fetus does not yet have actual ears, the bones and tubes of the inner ear are connected by brain cells called neurons to the parts of the brain that interpret sound waves.

 How do you lay the foundation for babies to start talking?

-Some studies show that newborn babies show familiarity to mommy’s voice on the day they are born.
+Some studies show that newborn babies show familiarity with mommy’s voice on the day they are born.
 Talking to your newborn in a soothing voice is comforting to your baby because it is familiar and calming.
-Babies begin to show familiarity to daddy’s voice after about a week.
+Babies begin to show familiarity with daddy’s voice after about a week.
 It takes a little bit longer, but it is no less effective at calming and educating the baby.
 Start talking to your unborn baby to get in the habit.
 This is a great habit for mommy and daddy.
 Talk to your unborn baby, narrate what you are doing all day, sing to your baby and begin to read books to your baby.
 They are hearing you in there!

 When your baby is born, it is never too early to talk to him all day long.
-This gives him a strong foundation for his own communication skills.
+This gives him a strong foundation for his communication skills.
 Some studies show that babies understand the pause and flow of conversation as early as three weeks.
 Babies will turn their eye gaze from one person to the other when they are having a conversation and the first person pauses and it is the second person’s turn to speak.
 They are understanding this back and forth reciprocal conversation, sometimes called conversational turns, or serve and return, at a very early age.

 It is important to allow babies an opportunity to practice this themselves.
 Talk to your baby, then pause, giving them time to answer.
 Even if they are too little to vocalize yet, pause so they understand that it is their turn to speak.
 Eventually, they will fill in that space with adorable babbles and the two of you will be having a conversation.